ncatlab/nlab-content/pages/6/4/8/3/3846/content.md

 together with commutativity and trivial conjugation in $W$, we infer commutativity in $V$.

 Hence the doubling process may be iterated three times at most.

+This same result can also be proven using [[string diagram]] calculus.
+See [this paper](http://math.ucr.edu/home/baez/Hurwitz.pdf) for a nice exposition of that route.

 ## Hurwitz's Theorem